sumanrajnp/helixiq-admin/README.md

 ## License

-TailAdmin Next.js Free Version is released under the MIT License.
+HelixIQ Next.js Free Version is released under the MIT License.

 ## Support
 If you find this project helpful, please consider giving it a star on GitHub.
 Your support helps us continue developing and maintaining this template.